 Unfortunately, a service is unable to be held at this time; a memorial will be planned for the summer.

-To send flowers to the family or plant a tree in memory of Felix Gene Crimoli, please visit our floral store.
+To send flowers to Felix's family, please visit our floral store.